Needle and Syringe Exchange

 Drug and alcohol services operate within a ‘Tiered Model’ and before searching for a service it might be useful to click here and learn more about what type of help and support is available at each ‘Tier.’
 This may help you to better understand which level of support you might need or prefer and to better fine-tune your search options or to filter your results.

-One to one therapuetic treatment and support service for those aged 18+ misusing alcohol and/or drugs.
-Family members can also get advice and support regardless of whether their significant other is seeking help.
+One to one therapeutic treatment and support service for those aged 18+ misusing alcohol and/or drugs.
+Family members can also get advice and support - regardless of whether their significant other is seeking help.

 DAISY provides therapeutic treatment and support services for children and young people, aged of 11 – 25, who are misusing substances - including support for family members